Oral cancer: Human papillomavirus

-Infection with human papillomavirus (HPV), particularly type 16 (there are over 180 types), is a known risk factor and independent causative factor for oral cancer.
-A fast-growing segment of those diagnosed does not present with the historic stereotypical demographics.
-Historically that has been people over 50, blacks over whites 2 to 1, males over females 3 to 1, and 75% of the time people who have used tobacco products or are heavy users of alcohol.
-This new and rapidly growing subpopulation between 30 and 50 years old, is predominantly nonsmoking, white, and males slightly outnumber females.
-Recent research from multiple peer-reviewed journal articles indicates that HPV16 is the primary risk factor in this new population of people with oral cancer.
-HPV16 (along with HPV18) is the same virus responsible for the vast majority of all cervical cancers and is the most common sexually transmitted infection in the US.
-Oral cancer in this group tends to favor the tonsil and tonsillar pillars, base of the tongue, and the oropharynx.
-Recent data suggest that individuals who develop the disease from this particular cause have a significant survival advantage, as the disease responds better to radiation treatments than tobacco caused disease.
+Infection with human papillomavirus (HPV), particularly type 16, is a cause of oropharyngeal cancer (tonsils, base of tongue).
+However, its role in the genesis of oral cavity cancers is a matter of debate.
+A 2023 meta-analysis observed that the HPV was present 6% of all oral cavity cancer cases, however without establishing a role of this virus in the oncogenesis of these tumors.
+The authors even reported that some base of tongue tumors may have been misclassified as oral cavity tumors, therefore mistakenly increasing the rate of HPV-positive oral cavity cancers.

 Betel nut

-Chewing betel, paan and Areca is known to be a strong risk factor for developing oral cancer even in the absence of tobacco.
-It increases the rate of oral cancer 2.1 times, through a variety of genetic and related effects through local irritation of the mucous membrane cells, particularly from the areca nut and slaked lime.
+Chewing betel quid (paan) and Areca nut-based products is known to be a strong risk factor for developing oral cancer even in the absence of tobacco.
+It doubles the risk of oral cancer 2.1 times and when chewed with additional tobacco in its preparation (like in gutka), there is an even higher risk.

 In India where such practices are common, oral cancer represents up to 40% of all cancers, compared to just 4% in the UK.

 Stem cell transplantation

-People after hematopoietic stem cell transplantation (HSCT) are at a higher risk for oral squamous cell carcinoma.
+People after hematopoietic stem cell transplantation (HSCT) are at a higher risk for oral cancer.
 Post-HSCT oral cancer may have more aggressive behavior with poorer prognosis, when compared to oral cancer in people not treated with HSCT.
 This effect is supposed to be owing to the continuous lifelong immune suppression and chronic oral graft-versus-host disease.

+This HPV16 (along with HPV18) is the same virus responsible for the vast majority of all cervical cancers and is the most common sexually transmitted infection.
+Risk factors for developing HPV-positive oropharyngeal cancer include multiple sexual partners, anal and oral sex and a weak immune system.